owenlin2003/Surfs-Up/README.md

 # Surfs Up in LA

-I love surfing, so I created this in 2023 app with another surfer friend that displays the live surf conditions for LA beaches.
-Users can select from 7 tracked beach locations, each displaying relevant surf and weather data in a simplified, user-friendly layout.
+Surf is life, I love surfing.
+I created this in 2023 app with another surfer friend that displays the live surf conditions for LA beaches.
+Local surfers here can select from 7 tracked beach locations, each displaying relevant surf and weather data in a simplified, user-friendly layout.
+Let's get gnarly baby!

 ## Features